Vanishing of cohomology and property (T) for groups acting on weighted simplicial complexes: Property (T)

-\end{enumerate} Since $X$ is connected with connected links, we get that $X'$ is connected with connected links and it is obvious that $\Gamma$ acts on $X'$ cocompactly and properly.
-Note that for every $(\sigma_0,\sigma_1) \in \Sigma' (1)$ we have:
+\end{enumerate} Since $X$ is connected with connected links, we get that $X'$ is connected with connected links and it is obvious that $\Gamma$ acts on $X'$ cocompactly and that the stabilizers of vertices are compact.
+For every fixed $(\sigma_0,\sigma_1) \in \Sigma' (1)$ we have the following: